 Electrophysiology and brain imaging techniques are useful to measure the activity of the brain when it is engaged in a task.
 However to directly test whether a specific brain area is necessary to perform a task, or to explore how a brain area processes information, non-invasive brain stimulation methods can be used.
 The Brain Stimulation Lab within the School of Psychology is equipped with two different types of stimulation equipment, transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS).
 The first, TMS, tDCS is known to change the activity in brain cells by raising or lowering their likelihood of firing given an amount of input.
-For mor information about the Brain Stimulation Lab click here.
+For more information about the Brain Stimulation Lab click here.

 Open-Access Eye-tracking Labs

 Eye-tracking equipment and training on these systems is available for booking.
-Please contact Mark Roberts in the POET lab for additional information.
+Please contact Dr Manon Jones in the POET lab for additional information.

 Motion Capture Lab

 Several members of staff in the School of Psychology have collaborated with the Motion Analysis Laboratory in the School of Sport Health and Exercise Sciences.
 Movements are analysed with a Movements will be recorded using a VICON motion capture system (8 cameras, 41 reflecting markers).
 For example, Prof. Emily Cross examined how a dancer’s brain is different from non-dancers.

 Prof. Robert Ward investigated how body motion information is perceived by observers, and to what extent this information is reliable or deceptive.